Quantum cellular automata for quantum error correction and density classification

-and imprints on the central cell the majority (modulo 2) of all cells in the neighborhood [see Fig.~\ref{fig1}(a)].
-As a DC (in the absence of noise), it can easily correct sole errors (e.g., a single state-1 cell in a background of state-0 cells or vice-versa), and as long as sole errors are sparsely distributed throughout the lattice, successful density classification is possible.
-However, when errors group in the form of islands/clusters, rule 232 will map those islands into themselves, therefore making density classification impossible.
-This explains the poor performance of rule 232 when noise is present: whenever two or more neighboring errors are created by noise at a certain time step, density classification fails.
-In fact, 2- and 3-error islands have higher probabilities to grow than to shrink in the presence of noise, while larger islands have similar probabilities for both cases.
-Therefore, over several rounds of application of noise, the islands will contain over half of the cells in the lattice~\cite{Suppl_Mat}.
+and imprints on the central cell the majority (modulo 2) of all states $s_i\in \{0,1\}$ in the neighborhood [see Fig.~\ref{fig1}(a)].
+As a noiseless DC, it can correct sole errors (e.g., a single state-1 cell in a background of state-0 cells or vice-versa), and as long as sole errors are sparsely distributed throughout the lattice, successful density classification is possible.
+However, when errors group in the form of islands, rule 232 will map the latter into themselves, therefore making density classification impossible.
+This explains the poor performance of rule 232 under noise: Whenever neighboring errors are created, density classification fails.
+In the presence of noise, 2- and 3-error islands have higher probabilities to grow than to shrink, while larger islands have similar probabilities for both cases.
+Therefore, over time the islands will contain over half of the cells~\cite{Suppl_Mat}.

-A far more powerful quasi-1D ($\tilde{1}$D) DC, the TLV, can be built from the 232 CA by extending the lattice to a double string, $L_{\tilde{1}}=\mathbb{Z}_{n/2}\oplus \mathbb{Z}_{n/2}$, and applying the local majority voting, Eq.~\eqref{maj}, with two different neighborhoods, each updating the cells on a different string~\cite{Toom} [cf. Fig.~\ref{fig1}(c)].
-Denoting the upper/lower string by superscripts $j=\pm 1$, the TLV can be described as [cf. Fig.~\ref{fig1}(c)]
+A far more powerful quasi-1D ($\tilde{1}$D) DC, TLV, can be built from the 232 CA by extending the lattice to a double string, $L_{\tilde{1}}=\mathbb{Z}_{n/2}\oplus \mathbb{Z}_{n/2}$, and applying local majority voting, Eq.~\eqref{maj}, with two different neighborhoods, each updating the cells on a different string~\cite{Toom} [cf. Fig.~\ref{fig1}(c)].
+Denoting the upper/lower string by superscripts $j=\pm 1$, TLV can be described as [cf. Fig.~\ref{fig1}(c)]

-In the absence of noise, it can be shown that every finite error island of diameter $l$ on an infinite background of zeros or ones is eroded after a certain time $\leq ml$ for some CA-specific constant $m$, making the TLV a linear eroder~\cite{Park}.
-We show below that even in the presence of noise this property guarantees a good performance.
+In the absence of noise, it can be shown that every finite island of $2l+1$ errors on an infinite background of zeros or ones is eroded after a time $\leq ml$ for some CA-specific constant $m$, making TLV a linear eroder~\cite{Park}.
+We show below that even with noise this property guarantees good performances.